 There’s something about admiring the phenomenal Dutch Golden Age architecture of Amsterdam’s city center from the water that makes it even more special.

 Be sure to plan ahead: the canal cruises do fill up, and not all cruises are created equal.
-This one gets excellent reviews and allows you to schedule your cruise in advance.

 Wander through Dam Square and past the Royal Palace.

 Amsterdam’s main square is one of the most popular places to visit in the city, and its central location makes it incredibly easy to visit during your one day in Amsterdam.

 Once a market square, and before that an actual dam that was initially built in 1270, today Dam Square is best known for being the home of the Royal Palace and the central hub of Amsterdam.

 The Floating Flower Market along the Singel Canal proclaims to be the floating flower market in the world, and it has been brightening the city with colorful flowers and bulbs since 1862.

 The market caters almost exclusively to tourists these days, but with a convenient location and bursts of color in every direction, it’s still worth stopping by when trying to sample Amsterdam in one day!

 Amsterdam has hundreds of museums to choose from, ranging from iconic to quirky, but with only one day in Amsterdam, you’ll want to choose one of the city’s most treasured options.

 Keep in mind that these museums are incredibly popular–be sure to book your tickets in advance, regardless of which one you choose to visit.

 Here are a few of the best museums in Amsterdam to consider adding to your itinerary!